INDUSTRY:

 As this was a student-led project, we had a limited timeline with which to work.
 Other challenges my group and I needed to work around involved the pre-existing widgets on the Youth page that could not be redesigned.

-Competitor Analysis
+Competitive Analysis

-The man challenge for this project was to original Austin Public Library (APL) Youth page offers a wealth of resources, but the dense, text-heavy layout makes it difficult to navigate—especially for parents and caregivers using mobile devices.
+The main challenge for this project was to original Austin Public Library (APL) Youth page offers a wealth of resources, but the dense, text-heavy layout makes it difficult to navigate—especially for parents and caregivers using mobile devices.

 The scope of this project was limited to designing for parents and caregivers of children aged 0 - 12.
 We were also required to make no changes to the main navigation of the APL website.